awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

 ## Option 1: Express Deployment (15 minutes)
-The following is the **recommended method** for deploying the CUR-based Cloud Intelligence Dashboards (CID, CUDOS, and KPI).
-For the CloudFormation method or the manual method, please see options 2 or 3.
+The following is the **recommended method** for deploying the CUR-based Cloud Intelligence Dashboards (CID, CUDOS, and KPI). **This step requires** that you've gone through the prerequisites in the previous steps in this lab to; create the CUR, setup Athena and its connection to the CUR, and enabled QuickSight.

-If you run into error, please [visit our FAQ](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/faq/) to see if we can provide a quick answer.

 {{%expand "Click here to continue" %}}

+If you run into an error, please [visit our FAQ](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/faq/) to see if we can provide a quick answer.

 1. Open up a terminal application with permissions to run API requests against your AWS account.
 We recommend [CloudShell](https://console.aws.amazon.com/cloudshell).